turbio/dotfiles/README.md

 # My Dotfiles!
 There are many like it but these are mine.

 Okay but hear me out, they're actually pretty nifty.
 These dotfiles configure all my computers, desktops and [servers](https://turb.io) alike.
-Mostly it's just a bunch of [nix](https://nixos.org/), the specific config is selected by `hostname.nix` (not checked in) with individual host configs under `/hosts`.
+Mostly it's just a bunch of [nix](https://nixos.org/), the specific config is determined by the hostname (through the power of flakes!) with individual host configs under `/hosts`.

 <p float="left">
   <a href="/hosts/balrog"><img src="/hosts/balrog/balrog.png" width="48" /></a>